Effects of Corners in Surface Superconductivity: Main Results

-\begin{remark}[Critical field $ \Hcc $] \mbox{} \\ The condition $ b > 1 $ is expected to be sharp for the energy asymptotics \eqref{eq: gle asympt} and, consequently, we expect that the second critical field is given by \beq \Hcc = \frac{1}{\eps^2}, \eeq The value $ 1/\eps^2 $ can actually be taken as a definition of the second critical field, but, as for smooth domains, it would be necessary to show that, for $ b \leq 1 $, there is still superconductivity in the bulk.
+\begin{remark}[Critical field $ \Hcc $] \mbox{} \\ In smooth domains the regime of surface superconductivity corresponds to the parameter interval $ 1 < b < \theo^{-1} $, namely the second critical field is $ b = 1 $, while the third one is precisely $ b= \theo^{-1} $.
+This is motivated by the results in \cite{CR2,CR3} in combination with \cite{FK,FH3}, where it is proven that, for $ b < 1 $, there is still superconductivity in the bulk, while, for $ b > \theo^{-1} $, the normal state is a global minimizer of the GL functional, respectively.
+The condition $ b > 1 $ is expected to be sharp also for domains with corners and, consequently, we expect that the second critical field is given by \beq \Hcc = \frac{1}{\eps^2}, \eeq The value $ 1/\eps^2 $ can actually be taken as a definition of the second critical field, but, as for smooth domains, it would be necessary to show that, for $ b \leq 1 $, there is still superconductivity in the bulk.
 This has not yet been proven in case of samples with corners, but, based on the results proven in \cite{FK}, it is highly expected. \end{remark}